-Clever Real Estate is the nation’s largest agent-matching service, connecting home buyers and sellers with full-service agents who can list and market your home for an industry-leading 1%.
+Clever Real Estate is the nation’s largest agent-matching service, connecting home buyers and sellers with full-service agents who can list and market your home for 1.5%.

-On an average home valued at $450,000, Clever’s clients pocket an additional $9,000 in commission savings.
-Buyers can also get 0.5% cash back on their home purchase.
+On average, Clever’s clients pocket an additional $7,000 in commission savings.
+Buyers can also get cash back on their home purchase.

 With Clever, you can interview as many local agents as you want until you find the right fit — or walk away at any time with no obligation.

 Orchard vs. traditional agents